 This page highlights a selection of past work across academic research and mathematical consulting.
 My projects have ranged from theoretical investigations in quantum computing and game theory to applied modeling for organizations in research and industry.

-Due to confidentiality agreements, many consulting engagements are not listed in detail.
+Due to confidentiality agreements, many consulting/working engagements are not listed in detail.
 However, the examples here offer a snapshot of the types of problems I’ve worked on and how I approach mathematical problem-solving in different contexts.

 Feel free to explore the summaries below—and don’t hesitate to reach out if you'd like to learn more about my experience or potential collaboration.